6 Best Nootropics For Brain Fog (2026 Tested)

 How fast do nootropics work?

 Some are same-day, others are slow-build.
-Caffeine + theanine and sometimes tyrosine can be noticeable within hours, while bacopa is usually something you judge over weeks (many studies run around 8–12 weeks).
+Caffeine + theanine and sometimes tyrosine can be noticeable within hours, while bacopa is usually something you judge over weeks.
+Citicoline often sits in the middle.

 Are stimulant nootropics better for brain fog?